Can You Be Allergic to Cold Weather? Understanding Cold Panniculitis

 Understanding seasonal patterns and preparing appropriately for weather changes can significantly reduce the risk of developing cold panniculitis.
 This is particularly relevant given the UK's tendency for sudden temperature drops and prolonged damp, cold periods.

-Testing Frequency and Follow-up
+Testing and Follow-up

 Frequently Asked Questions